-The TruScreen Medical Advisory Board’s role is to advise the directors and executive of TruScreen on clinical, scientific and medical matters.
+The TruScreen Medical Advisory Committee’s role is to advise the directors and executive of TruScreen on clinical, scientific and medical matters.
 This includes the review of clinical trials, monitoring developments in the screening, diagnosis and treatment of cervical cancer, advising on screening and referral paradigms and patient management protocols.

 He is a past President of the Society of Pelvic Surgeons.
 He is a past President of the International Gynaecological Cancer Society, former Chairman of the Oncology Committee of the RANZCOG, and a former Chairman of Examiners for Gynaecologic Oncology, RANZCOG.